- Last updated: February 2023

 3.2.3 In the event the number of applicants eligible for the guarantee of University accommodation exceeds the number of available rooms, the Accommodation Service will;

-- offer temporary ‘twin’ or ‘triple’ rooms in suitably sized accommodation, until an alternative room in University accommodation becomes available; or
+- (b) offer temporary ‘twin’ or ‘triple’ rooms in suitably sized accommodation, until an alternative room in University accommodation becomes available; or

-- assist in sourcing temporary or permanent external accommodation that will allow students to attend the University.
+- (c) assist in sourcing temporary or permanent external accommodation that will allow students to attend the University.

-3.2.3 Applicants and students who will be studying full-time, but do not meet all of the above eligibility criteria for guaranteed accommodation, may still apply as per sections (c) (d) (e).
+3.2.3 Applicants and students who will be studying full-time, but do not meet all of the above eligibility criteria for guaranteed accommodation, may still apply as per sections (c) (d) (e) below.
 However, priority is given to applicants who meet all eligibility criteria.
 The Accommodation Service endeavours to accommodate all applicants who request it, subject to availability.

-a) Applicants with Specific Requirements
+a) Applicants with specific requirements

-Applicants with a Disability or Special Requirements
+Applicants with a disability or support needs

 3.3 Applicants who, due to the nature of their disability, would not be able to study at the University unless they were offered University accommodation that is suitable for their requirements, are considered a priority.
 Where appropriate, University Accommodation may also be available in subsequent years of study.